 Traveling foodies will love the TVFoodMaps app!
 This handy app will help you to find restaurants that you’ve seen on your favorite TV shows along your road trip route.

 Why stop at yet another McDonald’s when you could dine at restaurants featured on Top Chef, Diners, Drive-Ins, and Dives, and Best Thing I Ever Ate?

 Just enter your destination and the app will suggest restaurants that have been featured on television cooking shows.

 16. Look for Farmer’s Markets and Produce Stands

 Try the local delicacies when they are in season and get a taste of the regional flavors.
-(We talk about all the unique foods of Colorado in episode 6 of the podcast!)
+(We talk about all the unique foods of Colorado in our Colorado Food episode of the podcast!)